San Cristóbal de Las Casas. Chiapas, México

 Cecilia Gómez

-Chonomyakilo ‘, San Andrés Larráinzar, Chiapas, Mexico, 1992.
+Chonomyakilo’, San Andrés Larráinzar, Chiapas, México, 1992.

-This is the case of Cosmogony man / woman (2020), where the most characteristic motif of Mayan textile art has been resignified.
+This is the case of Cosmogony man/woman (2020), where the most characteristic motif of Mayan textile art has been resignified.
 The artist’s personal identity as a Tsotsil woman thus bursts into a universal message.
 Around the origin of the universe, women and men meet to experiment and dream in a constant and equal collaboration.
-As the artist points out, “we grow together; we create together; we are all connected; we are all important ”.
+As the artist points out, “we grow together; we create together; we are all connected; we are all important”.

-We also find it in Fuego (2021), where the element itself becomes a metaphor for the different circumstances that converge from the coronavirus epidemic.
+We also find it in Fire (2021), where the element itself becomes a metaphor for the different circumstances that converge from the coronavirus epidemic.
 On the one hand, fire refers to traditional medicine methods in which hot herbs are used for lung ailments.
 On the other hand, the fire alludes to the fever itself as a symptom caused by the virus, but also to the fever of the people, who, faced with the uncertainty and indignation caused by the pandemic, reacted angrily and finally set fire to a hospital in the area.

 Exhibitions

-- Outsider Fair Art, XVIII virtual edition, Paris, France, 2021.
+- Outsider Art Fair, XVIII virtual edition, Paris, France, 2021.

-- Material art Fair, Mexico City, 2019.
+- Material Art Fair, Mexico City, 2019.

-Projects in which he has participated
+Projects in which she has participated

 - Founder of the collective of weavers Kiptik.